 Peter, Front-end Developer, UX and Visual Designer

-Hyun, General Developer, UX Designer, and Technologist
+Hyun, Full-stack Developer, UX Designer, and Technologist

 ADAPTATION and actual usage was one of the biggest pain points.
 Development and design process was fairly smooth because the people involved in the making of the project knew each others skill and timing process.
 Later on after a soft release with some additional noise making, Cue has caught the attention of IBM Design's core studio team and tooling team.
 After gaining support from the studio's team, Cue has garnered much support from new hire designers, IBM Design Maelstrom interns, and around various product teams in the studio.
 It is one of the few major projects that is planning to be open sourced within IBM Design.
 Cue is still a highlight to the Security Design Team because of the team's willingness to intiate a side project, designing it, developing it, and releasing it for other designers including designers outside of IBM to freely use it to improve their UI animation production workflows.